genmini-ai/OpenCanvas/README.md

 - **LaTeX Support**: Mathematical formulas and equations
 - **Mermaid Diagrams**: Process flows and system architecture
 - **Citation Handling**: Proper attribution and references
+- **Image Extraction**: Automatic extraction of plots, charts, and figures with AI-generated captions
+- **Visual Integration**: Extracted images are automatically incorporated into presentations with proper paths

 ### HTML to PDF Conversion
 - **Multiple Methods**: Selenium and Playwright support